 - The ticket subject was changed, so you cannot find it when searching for its old subject. → Try searching for the ticket number instead. - The Quick Search returns too many results, so your ticket is not included in the result list.
-This may happen because the number of results in the Quick Search is limited. - → Narrow down the search by entering more characters or use the Detailed Search. - You do not have the necessary permissions to view the ticket.
-This may happen when a ticket was moved to another queue for which you lack read permissions or if the main customer was changed to a customer from a customer group for which you lack read permissions. → Contact your CM administrator who can grant you the required permissions (if this is - → Contact your CM administrator who can grant you the required permissions (if this is allowed). - You applied a customer group filter in the main menu to display only the selected customer group.
-If the ticket's main customer belongs to another customer group, you do not find it using the search functions. - → Select All customer groups in the customer group filter. - The ticket has been deleted from the CM system.
+This may happen because the number of results in the Quick Search is limited. → Narrow down the search by entering more characters or use the Detailed Search. - You do not have the necessary permissions to view the ticket.
+This may happen when a ticket was moved to another queue for which you lack read permissions or if the main customer was changed to a customer from a customer group for which you lack read permissions. → Contact your CM administrator who can grant you the required permissions (if this is allowed). - You applied a customer group filter in the main menu to display only the selected customer group.
+If the ticket's main customer belongs to another customer group, you do not find it using the search functions. - $\rightarrow$ Select All customer groups in the customer group filter. - The ticket has been deleted from the CM system.